dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 ---

-## 2. Research Structure
+# 2. Research Structure

 This midterm analysis is divided into two complementary parts:

-1. **Weaponised vs. Non-Weaponised User Analysis**
+A. **Weaponised vs. Non-Weaponised User Analysis**
    A global overview of editing patterns among a sample of **2,454 unique users**, distinguishing between edits classified as *weaponising* or *non-weaponising*.

-2. **Weaponising Users — Fine-Grained Analysis**
+B. **Weaponising Users — Fine-Grained Analysis**
-   A focused investigation of **300 unique users** from the *fine-grained dataset*, restricted to edits identified as weaponising by the language model.
+   A focused investigation of **400 unique users** from the *fine-grained dataset*, restricted to edits identified as weaponising by the language model.

 ---

-## 3. Weaponised vs. Non-Weaponised User Analysis
+# 3. Weaponised vs. Non-Weaponised User Analysis

 This section is based on the file `matched_edits_all.csv`, produced by **Emanuela**, which aligns fine-grained edits with corresponding user data from the *LLM Results* folder.
 One can first check how *Weaponising* VS *Non weaponsing* edits are distributed over time.